Arkeinm/Arkeinm/README.md

 ### Hello everyone ✨
-I am a junior web developer currently learning Javascript, React, React Native, and ThreeJS.
+I am a junior web developer currently learning Javascript, React, React Native, NextsJS and ThreeJS.
 I am particularly passionate about 3D design for websites and aspire to elevate my skills in these domains.
 Follow my projects on this account for updates! 🌱